Aspirin

 Tell your doctor if you're taking these medicines before you start taking aspirin:

-• medicines to thin blood or prevent blood clots such as clopidogrel and warfarin - taking them with aspirin might cause bleeding problems
+• medicines to prevent blood clots such as clopidogrel, apixaban, edoxaban, dabigatran, rivaroxaban and warfarin – taking them with aspirin might cause bleeding problems

-• medicines for pain and inflammation such as ibuprofen and prednisolone
+• medicines for pain and swelling (inflammation) such as ibuprofen and prednisolone

 • medicines to prevent organ rejection after transplant such as ciclosporin and tacrolimus